AcroMedia/ansible-role-aws-pci-instances/README.md

 ## Required Variables

-- **udf_template_path** - This needs to come from your local playbook.
-Its the script that gets passed to and executed on new EC2 instances
 - **everything in defaults/main.yml** Copy defaults/main.yml to your own group_vars/all.yml filea as a starting point.
 Everything in there is required.
 - **variables registered by acromedia.ansible-role-aws-pci-network** - Running this role independently wont work.

+## Optional variables

+- **udf_template_path** - Its the script that gets passed to and executed on new EC2 instances.
+Brew your own, or use the one that comes with the role.

 ## Example playbook
 **group_vars/all.yml**: